 3.5.3 Component Four: Review and Adjudication

 Regardless of the mechanism by which an incident is reported, the Associate Dean for Student Affairs serves as the focal point for the initial review of all mistreatment reports.
-Issues related to physical assault or sexual harassment, workplace violence, Title IX Violations, or discrimination will be referred immediately to the Office of Diversity and Affirmative Action and/or University Police as appropriate.
+Issues related to physical assault or sexual harassment, workplace violence, Title IX Violations, or discrimination will be referred immediately to the Office of Equity and Access and/or University Police as appropriate.

-With regard to issues that are within the Associate Dean’s purview, the Associate Dean shall use his best efforts to resolve the issue between the parties concerned.
+With regard to issues that are within the Associate Dean’s purview, the Associate Dean shall use their best efforts to resolve the issue between the parties concerned.
 In the event that the matter is unable to be resolved by the Associate Dean for Student Affairs the matter will be referred to the Committee on Student Affairs for review and adjudication.
 The Committee on Student Affairs, a standing subcommittee of the Faculty Senate, will conduct its formal proceedings to decide the appropriate course of action in all such referrals.
-There will be a face-to-face meeting with the student / student proxy and with the reported individual (faculty member, resident, student, allied health professional or staff member).
-After review of the facts and deliberations by the committee, a recommendation is made in writing to the Dean of the Renaissance School of Medicine with copies to other appropriate supervisors and the parties involved.
 Recommendations may range from: